yazdrahobycha/kottans--frontend/README.md

 1. Upon completion of my studies on Git, I feel that I have a strong understanding of the topic.
 I am now able to visualize the Git commands and their meanings in a clear manner.

 2. During the course, I was pleasantly surprised by the depth of several Git commands that I initially had limited understanding of.
-I now have a clear understanding of the difference between fetch and pull, the concept of upstream, and the functions of rebase and cherry-pick, among others.
+I now have a clear understanding of the difference between fetch and pull, the concept of <code>upstream</code>, and the functions of <code>rebase</code> and <code>cherry-pick</code>, among others.

 3. I plan to actively utilize the commands learned in this lesson as I tackle more complex tasks, beyond just editing README.md. (* ^ ω ^)